San Antonio

 San Antonio River Boat Cruise

-The fiesta-color river boats are an icon on the San Antonio River.
-A few years ago, the boats switched to electric and now fully accessible.
-A San Antonio River Boat Cruise is as much a part of the River Walk experience as sipping a margarita while listening to mariachi band.
+The fiesta-colored river boats are an icon on the San Antonio River.
+A few years ago, the boats switched to electric and are now fully accessible.
+A San Antonio River Boat Cruise is as much a part of the River Walk experience as sipping a margarita while listening to a mariachi band.

-During our cruise, our boat captain and tour guide piloted us down the San Antonio River while pointing out the history, infamous residents and architecture that defines the River Walk.
-Each tour takes about 35 minutes.
-Great for all ages.
+During our cruise, our boat captain and tour guide piloted us down the San Antonio River while pointing out the history, infamous residents, and architecture that define the River Walk.
+Each tour takes about 35 minutes and is great for all ages.

 The Rio San Antonio Cruises are operated by Go Rio.
 Open for 10 a.m. until 10 p.m.
 General admission is $14.50 and $8.50 for kids (1 to 5).
 Tickets are available online.
 Several ticket locations at 849 E. River Walk, 706 River Walk and 731 River Walk.